Niklex21/gurushradha/INSTAGRAM_SETUP.md

 3. **Database security**: Store tokens in an encrypted database
 4. **Access control**: Restrict access to the `/admin/instagram-setup` page

+## Privacy Policy and Terms of Service

+✅ **Privacy Policy**: Available at `/privacy-policy`
+✅ **Terms of Service**: Available at `/terms-of-service`
+✅ **Footer Links**: Both pages are linked in the website footer

+These pages are required for Meta app approval and comply with Meta's Platform Policy requirements.
+They specifically address the Instagram integration and clarify that no user data is collected.

 ## Troubleshooting

 ### "Invalid redirect URI" error